 Can Fontys help me to find an accommodation?

 Due to the housing crisis in the Netherlands, there are not enough student accommodation available.
 Fontys University of Applied Sciences (Fontys) offers a service to help students find suitable furnished housing for the first period of their studies at Fontys.
-Your application will be processed on a first come first served basis.
 The deadline to hand in your accommodation form is 15 June if you start in September or the 8 December if you start in February.
 Fontys can only guarantee housing for a limited number of students, so in the meantime it is important to search for an accommodation by yourself.
 If you find a place by yourself please inform us by writing an email to email@example.com .

 When will I be informed about the details of my accommodation arranged by Fontys?

 Only after the deadline has passed, Fontys will inform you whether a room will be offered to you.
 No later than three weeks before the start of your study at Fontys, we will inform you about the housing agency you have been assigned to.
 We will inform you about the procedure to book the room and at what date the room will be available.
 In some cases, an accommodation agency will issue a student with a login account to give access to their booking system, via which it will be possible for the student to select from the range of accommodation available via the agency’s website.
 In other cases, an accommodation agency will contact the student to inform him/her of the specific accommodation available.

 In August the accommodation will be available as from 2-3 weeks prior to your commencement of studies at Fontys.
 In January/February the accommodation will be available just a few days before the start of your studies.